throwrocks/throwrocks.github.io/_posts/2016-06-16-first-reviewer-certification.markdown

 I toyed with the idea of working on side projects and publishing them on the Play Store but I don't really want to develop apps for the consumer market.
 If I ever develop production apps in Android I will focus on custom business solutions.
 At the moment, I just don't want to deal with clients or starting a business or doing contract work.
 So I started reading about the people who evaluated my projects during the Nanodegree, the Udacity Code Reviewers.

-Those anonymous voices who provided me guidance and reasurrance when I was feeling about to break my computer trying to set up my first Content Provider, or when I was struggling to grasp the inner workings of the Broadcast Receivers.
+Those anonymous voices who provided me guidance and reasurrance when I was feeling about to break my computer trying to set up the first Content Provider, or when I was struggling to grasp the inner workings of the Broadcast Receiver.
 Those Code Reviewers are a new type of educators.
-They are trained in a reviewing method that embraces a simple mantra:
+They are trained in a reviewing method that embraces five simple and powerful guidelines:

 1. Simplifying code
 2. Practicing kindnesss